Basket

 WINNER: Victorian Premier’s Literary Awards – Poetry 2024

-SHORTLISTED: Ockham New Zealand Book Awards – Poetry 2024
+WINNER: Ockham New Zealand Book Awards – Mary and Peter Biggs Award for Poetry 2024

 Readings